 There have been several changes to the room.
 The couch that had rested before the writing table is gone, as are its end tables and the rug that was beneath it and the coffee table before it.
 We will see that Jack's typewriter is no longer a white one but gray.
 The driftwood centerpiece that was on the table before the piano is gone.
 One item has undergone a metamorphosis and the others have simply disappeared.

 This is the first time we've heard Jack's clatter of the typewriter keys and, as expected in such a large, cavernous room, it is quite loud.
 We are to assume that Danny's circuit of the floor above the Colorado Lounge has likely just taken place, but we heard no clattering of the keys of the typewriter.
-There was also still light observed in the Colorado Lounge's windows when Danny passed by and now it appears to be fully dusk.
+There was also still light observed in the Colorado Lounge's windows when Danny passed by above and now it appears to be fully dusk.

 193 CU Jack.
 (43:18)

 There is a close up now of Jack from the front and we see the double red doors of the Colorado Lounge elevators behind him.

 194 LS from behind of Jack, Wendy entering.
 (43:29)

 Wendy enters from the direction of the great stairway, screen right of it, dressed in red boots and the same indigo-purple dress she had worn in the kitchen, suspenseful music playing.
 The camera is static as she advances across the full length of the floor to Jack.

 It could be said that Wendy's attire bears certain correspondences to the figures in the rainbow painting--the length of her dress, and the style of her boots, in specific a spare angularity of form.

 We see that Jack's chair and his lamp have moved.
 Moments previous, Jack was pretty much center of the table, now he is a little to the left of center.